 2) The transformations of capitalism and of the labour market.

 While the digital economy represents new opportunities for jobs, we are nevertheless witnessing the emergence of a labour system divided between a creative class living at the heart of the world’s big urban centres, and a class of people who work for that creative class through service platforms.
 Exploring the effects of this new economy first raises the question of the role of public policies in different European countries (labour market regulation and organisation, but also social protection systems).
-It also raises central questions about the transformation of social groups and the creation of new divisions (winners and losers in the digital economy), on the reconfigurations of social democracy and on the development of a potential reservoir of voters for far-right parties (see Tensions in representative democracy).
+It also raises central questions about the transformation of social groups and the creation of new divisions (winners and losers in the digital economy), on the reconfigurations of social democracy and on the development of a potential reservoir of voters for far-right parties (see Strains on democratic representation).